 Staying Home when Appropriate is a best practice in keeping our school community safe.
 The EUFSD will educate our school community about when a person should stay home and when they can return to school.
 We will actively encourage employees and students who are sick or who have recently had close contact with a person with COVID-19 to stay home.
-The district will suspend perfect attendance awards indefinitely and will offer virtual learning options for long-term absences.
+The district will suspend perfect attendance awards indefinitely.